dslab-epfl/tinynf/experiments/ReadMe.md

 ### Table 4

-In `perf-lowlevel`, run `./measure-stats.sh` then `./tabulate-stats.sh`, which should take <2h in total and need ~20GB of free space due to the large amounts of data involved.
+In `perf-lowlevel`, run `./measure-stats.sh` then `./tabulate-stats.sh`, which should take <2h in total and use ~30GB of disk space due to the amount of data involved.